 With 29 access points and over 2000 kilometers of canoe routes, Algonquin Park offers a lifetime of canoe trips.
 From white-water rivers to tiny trout streams and every kind of lake in between, Algonquin is truly a canoe trip paradise.

-Where you live often dictates which Algonquin Park canoe route is most feasible.
+Where you live often dictates which Algonquin Park canoe route is most convenient to access.

 Ottawa residents, for the most part head to the eastern side of Algonquin whereas Toronto and cottagers from Muskoka and Halliburton head to the highway 60 corridor and western access points.